Lactalis: History

 André Besnier started a small cheesemaking company in 1933 and launched its Président brand of Camembert in 1968.
 In 1990, it acquired Group Bridel (2,300 employees, 10 factories, fourth-largest French dairy group) with a presence in 60 countries.
 In 1992, it acquired United States cheese company Sorrento.
 In 1999, la société Besnier became le groupe Lactalis owned by Belgian holding company BSA International SA.
 In 2006, they bought Italian group Galbani, and in 2008, bought Swiss cheesemaker Baer.
 They bought Italian group Parmalat in a 2011 2.5B € takeover after its bankruptcy and have since sought to delist it.
 In 2013, the Sorrento and Precious brands in the US were renamed Galbani, and the Sorrento Lactalis division was renamed Lactalis American Group.

+In 2006, the company formed a joint venture with Nestlé, Lactalis-Nestlé Fresh Products.

 In 2007, the French Institut National des Appellations d'Origine, which administers AOC (L'appellation d'origine contrôlée) designations for French food products, refused to permit Lactalis and the dairy cooperative, Isigny-Sainte-Mère, to sell pasteurized Camembert as "true Camembert".
 As of 2007, these two companies represented between 80 and 90% of Normandy Camembert sales.
+During that same year, it acquired the Croatian dairy company Dukat.
 In 2018, the INAO announced it would relax restrictions and create a new designation to include pasteurized Camembert in 2021.

 Lactilis acquired the southern Swedish dairy company, Skånemejerier, in February 2012.

 In May 2015, Lactalis acquired an 80% stake in Turkish dairy Ak Gida, a subsidiary of Yildiz Holding.

 In July 2017 it was announced that Groupe Danone had agreed to sell its Stonyfield Farm subsidiary to Lactalis for $875 Million to avoid anti-trust claims and to clear the way for Danone's acquisition of U.S. organic food producer WhiteWave Foods.

 In December 2017, Lactalis announced the acquisition of dairy company Itambé.

 In January 2018, Lactalis announced it had agreed to purchase the skyr producer Siggi's Dairy, which will continue to be run independently.

 In October 2018, Lactalis announced the acquisition of Nestlé Malaysia's chilled dairy business unit for approximately $40 million.

 Lactalis's Indian subsidiary Tirumala Milk Products said that it would acquire Prabhat's dairy business for ₹17 Billion.
 This will be Lactalis's third acquisition in India.

 On 15 September 2020, Groupe Lactalis announced an agreement to acquire Kraft Heinz's natural cheese operations in North America and internationally for $3.2 billion.
-The Department of Justice ruled that Lactalis must divest the Athenos and Polly-O cheese brands.
+The U.S. Department of Justice ruled that Lactalis must divest the Athenos and Polly-O cheese brands.

+In April 2023, Lactalis American Group announced an investment of $32 million to construct a new whey-processing facility in South Buffalo, boosting its production of the ingredient by 30%.

+In September 2024, Lactalis Group announced the acquisition of General Mills' US yogurt business to expand its yogurt business in the United States market, pending regulatory approval.
+The acquisition was completed on June 30, 2025.